Tax presence

 Subject to corporate income tax:

-• Losses may in principle be carried forward indefinitely, but their use in a given tax year is limited to EUR 1 million plus 70 percent of the taxable basis in excess of EUR 1 million.
-As of income year 2023 (assessment year 2024), the 70-percent threshold has been reduced to 40 percent, to increase the minimal taxable basis to 60 percent instead of 30 percent.
-This measure is temporary, as it is the intention to abolish this measure as soon as the global minimum tax rules (OECD Pillar Two) enter into force in Belgium.
+Losses may in principle be carried forward indefinitely, but their use in a given tax year is limited to EUR1 million plus 70 percent of the taxable basis in excess of EUR1 million.
+As of income year 2023 (assessment year 2024), the 70 percent threshold was reduced to 40 percent, to increase the minimal taxable basis to 60 percent instead of 30 percent.
+This measure was temporary, as it was the intention to abolish this measure as soon as the global minimum tax rules (OECD Pillar Two) enter into force in Belgium.

 Limited company (société à responsabilité limitée/besloten vennootschap)